 - Halls of residence for students, or tenancy agreements in private residential accommodation where a higher educational institute has nominated a student for accommodation.

-Landlords will be able to check new prospective tenants without contacting the Home office by requesting original documents from the tenants such as a passport.
+To p[erform a right to rent checks, landlords will be able to check new prospective tenants without contacting the Home office by requesting original documents from the tenants such as a passport.
 For a British National a passport, full birth certificate or driving license are acceptable.

 You should photocopy original documents and keep these on file until 1 year after the tenancy ends.
 Queries can be checked by the Home Office.